Thailand protesters look to Hong Kong's pro-democracy movement for inspiration | DW | 23.10.2020

 "This is the kind of move by state actors that encourages protesters in different settings to feel an even stronger sense of resistance than they had before," Wasserstrom told DW.

-Chotiphatphisal said that even though the Thai government have tried to crack down on media outlets and Telegram, protesters are still responding in very creative and sarcastic ways.
+Chotiphatphisal said that even though the Thai government has tried to crack down on media outlets and Telegram, protesters are still responding in very creative and sarcastic ways.

 "The protesters are trying to make the Thai government look ridiculous and ruthless at the same time," Chotiphatphisal said.